mrdcvlsc/bethela/README.md

 ```
 bethela --generate keyfilename keysize
 ```
-the **keysize** should be a positive number greater than 0
+The **keysize** should be a positive number greater than 0

 <br>

 ### encrypt/decrypt with replace

-adding '-replace' command when encrypting/decrypting will replace the old files with the encrypted/decrypted files.
+Adding '-replace' command when encrypting/decrypting will replace the old files with the encrypted/decrypted files.

 ```